timmc/commapps/ansible/roles/tarsnap/README.md

     - Delete and nuke access have been stripped from it so that if the machine is compromised the attacker cannot destroy existing backups.
+    - Read access is retained for two reasons: It's needed for at least the initial cache dir setup, and because it's nice to be able to do restores directly from the machine that needs them.
+      It's not strictly necessary, since the supervisor could perform both of these actions, and theoretically an attacker might be interested in reading deleted files that are still in the archives, but it's likely not worth the trouble.
 - The supervisor has the full key for every service host
     - This is required for performing deletions.
 Read access is necessary because of the deduplication.
+    - The key is protected with a passphrase that is [TODO] stored on the same host, but in a different file.
 - `/srv/commdata` is backed up nightly using the read-write key; all ansible roles must store any sensitive or important data in this directory.
 - The archive names contain the host name, rather than the roles the host performs.
+The roles change over time, but Tarsnap machine keys are intended to be specific to a machine.
+    - They also contain the timestamp of their creation.
+This is not just to make them unique and sortable, but to allow archive deletions to choose which older archives to delete.
 - TODO: The supervisor has a daily task to rotate backups (that is, delete selected older backups) for each of those other hosts
-- TODO: Because tarsnap requires in up-to-date cache dir per key, each host runs tarsnap with the `--fsck` flag before running a backup, since any intervening archive deletions from the supervisor will have put the cache dir out of sync.
-(Alternatively, the supervisor might be able to copy its copy of the cache dir over after performing rotations.)
+- TODO: Because tarsnap requires an up-to-date cache dir per key, the supervisor must sync its version of the cache dir onto the focal host after performing deletions.
+    - The supervisor would likely acquire a copy of the cache dir from the host, run the deletions, and then ship the cache dir back again.
+    - Alternatively, each host could run with `--fsck` before performing a backup.
+(This is another reason to retain read permissions on the key, since fsck requires read + write.)
+This might also take longer and require more network traffic.

 ## Key provisioning